lambdatoast/lambdatoast.github.com/_drafts/concrete-vs-abstract.md

 conversations and demand that everyone stops using the terms they're using.

-I'm just warning you about what can happen if phrases such as "that's too abstract!" are absorbed by your mind and end up *actually* informing your choices in program design.
+I'm just warning you about what can happen if the "abstract vs. concrete" view, accompanied by phrases such as "that's too abstract!", is absorbed by your mind and ends up *actually* informing your choices in program design.
 That would be a disaster.

-And so I'm proposing the simple "essential vs. non-essential" view as a better question not only for asking but also for allowing its answers to inform your program design.
+And so I'm proposing the simple "essential vs. non-essential" view, and a phrase such as "is this essential to the problem?" as a better question not only for asking but also for allowing its answers to inform your program design.